 - other agencies such as social services may refer them.
 It is also possible that other agencies will refer an incident that is clearly a crime.

 The HOCR require that “all reports of incidents, whether from victims, witnesses or third parties and whether crime related or not, will result in the registration of an incident report by the police”.
-It goes on to stipulate that these must be recorded on an auditable system, which in practice means:
+They go on to specify that these must be recorded on an auditable system, which in practice means:

 - an incident log (sometimes referred to as a command and control log); and/or,